mattermachine/gdrive-copy/howto_for_non-developers.md

 ## Step 4: Edit code

-All uncompiled source code is located in the `src` folder.
-The `application` directory houses the Google Apps Script files that actually access Google Drive.
+The front-end code is kept in the `src` directory.

+The back-end Google Apps Script code is in the `lib` directory.
+Remember that GAS makes all code in the global scope, regardless of it being held in different files.

 ## Step 5: Compile code